 We provide a range of support types for children with additional learning needs.
-Our Special Educational Needs Coordinator – Sue Anstey – is available on Tuesdays and Thursdays to meet with you.
+Our Special Educational Needs and Disabilities Coordinator (SENDo)– Sue Anstey – is available on Tuesdays and Thursdays to meet with you.
 Please contact the office on 01454866522 to arrange a meeting.
-Please read the school offer document below that is designed to answer any questions you may have.

 Special Educational Needs and Disabilities